gurdalertek/Clustering-Real-Estate-Rental-Market/README.md

 # Clustering Real Estate Rental Market
-R source code for Clustering of Real-Estate Rental Market Code developed by Mohamed Zoghbour (2025) as a part of the research titled "Rental Market Segmentation with Clustering: A Case Study of the Dubai Real Estate Market"
+R source code for Clustering of Real-Estate Rental Market Code developed by Mohamed Zoghbour (2025) and the analytics workflow in Orange Data Mining software for visual analytics as a part of the research titled
+"Rental Market Segmentation with Clustering: A Case Study of the Dubai Real Estate Market"